Back to Work

 Product Overview Page

-Consolidated fragmented tools, documentation, and support resources into a unified product-level entry point - working through competing priorities between engineering quick-access and buyer exploration to arrive at a hierarchy that served both without bloating the layout.
+Consolidated fragmented tools, documentation, and support resources into a unified product-level entry point.
+This required balancing competing priorities between engineering quick access and buyer exploration.

 Information Architecture & System Model